 It might sound pretty obvious, but people can’t improve unless you tell them where they fell short of expectations, and that’s where feedback becomes key.

-By giving your team members access to 360-degree reviews, you enhance their capacity to receive feedback about the work they’re doing and improve their self-awareness for the subsequent tasks they’ll be responsible for.
+By giving your team members access to 360-degree reviews, you enhance their capacity to receive constructive feedback about the work they’re doing and improve their self-awareness for the subsequent tasks they’ll be responsible for.
+In other words, 360 degree feedback is essential to boost your employee development.

 Some businesses choose to have anonymous feedback, but we’d recommend not to, especially for a small business or startup.
-When you’re so small, it’s likely people are going to be able to identify where the feedback comes from, leading to potential conflict within the team.
+When you’re so small, it’s likely people are going to be able to identify where the feedback comes from, leading to potential conflict within the team and poor working relationships.

 Instead, it’s better you look at fostering an environment where people feel comfortable sharing and discussing feedback.
 That will enable your team members to be more open and honest with each other, ultimately building a strong culture of feedback within your organisation.